 - The school will hold coffee chats each trimester for families to connect and provide feedback.
 These will alternate between in-person and virtual.

 - A family survey will be provided at conferences to provide general feedback for the school.

 - Lowell Elementary School will hold community events throughout the year to build community, connect families to school staff and each other, and support learning at the school.
-These include Meet the Teacher Popsicles on the Playground, Curriculum/Open House, Ice Cream Social, and Multicultural Night.
+These include Meet the Teacher Popsicles on the Playground, Curriculum/Open House, Ice Cream Social and Dance, and Multicultural Night.

 - School staff will hold events at community and housing sites to connect with parents who experience barriers in attending events at the school.
 Transportation options will be offered to families for these events if needed.
 School staff will also attend off-site community events where students are present to build relationships and community.

 Participation on schoolwide committees and input on comprehensive school improvement plans:

 - Lowell school actively recruits family and community members to participate on school-based committees including Building Leadership Team, Positive Behavior and Intervention Supports Team (PBIS), and Family Involvement Committee.
 Currently each of these committees have parent members and additional participation is welcome.

 - Parent/Community participants on BLT give feedback to the Comprehensive School Improvement Plan.
 General parent feedback is gathered through parent surveys.

 - The Lowell PTA is established, and all family members are invited to attend meetings every other month.

 Support from School Staff and Community Partnerships: